 Most “working age” tenants in receipt of benefits are already claiming Universal Credit.
 This benefit includes payments to your tenant for their housing costs.
 Over the next few years, tenants under pensionable age, will be forced to stop claiming Housing Benefit and claim Universal Credit instead.

 We have developed the course to help you maximise your rental revenues and provide effective tenant support.

 Key Course Content

-- How to effectively make complaints and appeals.
+- How to complain and appeal bad decisions.